 Garrett Grolemund demonstrates a time-saving workflow that has become the new standard for reproducible research.
 The R Markdown package makes it easy to document both your code and your results in the same file.
 With an R Markdown file and the click of a button, you can re-execute your analysis with the most up-to-date code and data to create new results, and/or generate a polished report in a variety of formats (HTML, PDF, DOC, etc.) to share your results.
 Garrett offers some best practices that further increase the efficiency of reproducible research with R Markdown.

-Garrett Grolemund is the editor-in-chief of Shiny.rstudio.com, the development center for the Shiny R package, and a data scientist and chief instructor for RStudio, Inc. Garrett is a longtime user and advocate of R; he wrote the popular lubridate package for working with dates and times in R. Garrett designed and delivered the highly rated O’Reilly video series Introduction to Data Science with R and is the author of Hands-On Programming with R as well as the coauthor, with Hadley Wickham, of R for Data Science.
+Garrett Grolemund is a data scientist and chief instructor for RStudio, Inc. Garrett is a longtime user and advocate of R; he wrote the popular lubridate package for working with dates and times in R. Garrett designed and delivered the highly rated O’Reilly video series Introduction to Data Science with R and is the author of Hands-On Programming with R and the coauthor, with Hadley Wickham, of R for Data Science.
 He holds a PhD in statistics and specializes in teaching others how to do data science with open source tools.

 Nina Zumel is cofounder and principal at Win-Vector LLC, a data science consultancy based in San Francisco.
 She frequently writes and speaks on statistics and machine learning.
 She is also the coauthor of the popular book Practical Data Science with R (Manning 2014).